-Soy and relief of menopausal symptoms
+Soy for relief of menopausal symptoms

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 Introduction: Soy foods and soy supplements have been suggested as ways to relieve menopausal symptoms.
 Findings from randomized controlled trials are mixed.
 Some show soy can reduce hot flashes, while others do not.

 Learn more about ways to treat menopausal symptoms.

 Studies suggest eating moderate amounts of soy foods is safe for women who’ve had breast cancer [1-2].